IBM/OSSM-federation-zap-config/README.md

 ### Code

 After filing a new feature request or bug report, please feel free make a pull request of code in the following languages:
- - Bourne shell
+ - Bourne shell (please test with ShellCheck https://github.com/koalaman/shellcheck)
- - YAML
+ - YAML (please test with yamllint https://github.com/adrienverge/yamllint)

 Please reference the github issue in your pull request.